tomwolfe/metamorphic-core/README.md

 ## <a name="about"></a>About the Metamorphic Software Genesis Ecosystem

 The Metamorphic Software Genesis Ecosystem is an AI-driven framework designed to autonomously generate, maintain, and evolve secure, ethical, and high-performance software solutions from high-level specifications.
-It continuously refines its capabilities through feedback and self-improvement.
+It continuously refines its capabilities through feedback and self-improvement. **A key strategic decision is the implementation of Phase 1.5.
+Phase 1.5 focuses on improving the *development process itself* by implementing a Markdown-Only Automation Workflow.
+This is aimed at faster testing, rapid prototyping and easier iterative grading, and will amplify the value and efficiency of the overall system, and not the individual parts**.

 **Key Objectives:**